Having a baby? Here are all the essentials you need to pack in your hospital bag

 Pack something loose that you’ll feel comfortable in.
-A sweatshirt with jogging bottoms is perfect.
+Think comfort above everything – a sweatshirt with jogging bottoms is perfect.

 Take lots (and lots!) of nappies and cotton wool.
 You’ll be surprised how many you get through, so make sure you have a couple of packs.

 Pack at least two or three sleepsuits, vests and a cardigan or two.
+Depending on what time of year it is you may also need something warm like a pramsuit.
 You might want to choose a special outfit too, for a going-home photo.